 Reports on fiscal monitoring

-Twice a year the Advisory Division compiles a report in view of independent fiscal monitoring.
+Two or three times a year the Advisory Division compiles a report in view of independent fiscal monitoring.